yusuf-muibi/todo_list/README.md

 # To-Do List Application

 Welcome to the To-Do List Application!
 This project is a simple yet effective way to manage your tasks and keep track of what needs to be done.
-Built using [technology stack, e.g., Node.js, Express, MongoDB, etc.], this application allows users to create, read, update, and delete tasks efficiently.
+Built using [technology stack, Node.js, Express, MongoDB], this application allows users to create, read, update, and delete tasks efficiently.

 ## Features